- Pay in Person – Payments can be made by cash, cheques or EFTPOS (including credit card) at the Shire of Kellerberrin Administration Office.

 The amount of ESL to be collected, and the applicable rates and charging parameters are declared annually by the Minister for Emergency Services

-For more information please refer to ESL section of the DFES website or enquire on free call 1300 136 099.
+For more information please visit the Department of Fire and Emergency Services website https://www.dfes.wa.gov.au/emergencyserviceslevy/Pages/default.aspx or enquire on free call 1300 136 099.

 Pensioner and Senior – Rebates and Deferments